mtmanning93/craft-front/README.md

 ### Login Form

-Very similar to the sign up form is the login form, registered users are able to login to their account quickly via simple username and password combination.
-For non registered users there is a small link to navigate to the coreect sign up form if they have navigated to the wrong page.
+Very similar to the signup form is the login form, registered users are able to login into their account quickly via a simple username and password combination.
+For non-registered users, there is a small link to navigate to the correct sign-up form if they have navigated to the wrong page.

 ![Login Form](README_images/features/home/login-form.png)